WWBIC Celebrates 30 Years of 'Putting Dreams to Work'

 30 Faces of WWBIC:

-To kick off WWBIC's 30th year of impact - we are proud to celebrate 3 long-standing WWBIC champions.
+We are proud to celebrate 30 long-standing WWBIC champions.
 These individuals and organizations have remained advocates, supporters, and friends.
-THANK YOU: Kate Hill, Bill Coleman, & the Greater Milwaukee Foundation.
+Their stories, work, and support are integral to the work we do each day.

 WENDY K. BAUMANN, President/CVO - WWBIC

 In her 23rd year at the helm of WWBIC, Wendy is a nationally-recognized leader in microenterprise, small business development, financial capability and social enterprise.
 In her long and rich career, Wendy has focused on advancing opportunities for women, racial minorities and lower-wealth individuals.
 She has pioneered business incubation, capital access programming, financial capability and economic literacy initiatives in Wisconsin.
 With her leadership and vision, WWBIC has grown from a $200,000 budget with a staff of two, to a $5.7 million organization with 50 staff, four regional offices, and three rural satellite offices.